TALES FROM

 Jay was well aware that he now faced a severe beating or even worse he could soon lose his life.

-As Jay fought to breathe, the biker's statement seemed to bore inside of him.
+As the deputy fought to breathe, the biker's statement seemed to bore inside of him.
 Something about the five approaching hateful men struck to the core of the Deputy's soul.

 Jay had never felt such an inner fear of a dreadful incident to come.
 His stomach felt like he was being stabbed deeply, with a dull knife.
 He prayed for strength to overcome this.